 Payment Methods and Shipping

-One piece of advice our team puts emphasis on is to not let your riding lawn mower leave your property without payment.
+One piece of advice our team puts emphasis on is to not let your 30-inch riding lawn mower leave your property without payment.
 Online scammers are more prevalent than ever, so don’t forget to protect yourself.

 We would suggest some sort of digital payment through platforms such as Wise, PayPal, Venmo, and such.
 These platforms usually come with some sort of protection for the seller and since they are linked to your bank account, you won’t need to divulge any extra information.